couchbase/couchbase-operator/docs/user/deployingOnAzure.md

     Select-AzureRMSubscription -SubscriptionId <some subscription id>
     Register-AzurermresourceProvider --ProviderNamespace Microsoft.ContainerService

+For the next steps, you'll probably want the Azure CLI 2.0 installed locally on your machine.
+Instructions on how to do that are [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?).
+Once the CLI is installed, you can login with the command:

+    az login

+If you have multiple subscriptions, you'll need to set a particular subscription:

+    az account set --subscription <some subscription id>

 With that complete you can run an AKS command with the Azure CLI 2.0 to create set your subscription, create a resource group and then a cluster:

-    az account set --subscription <some subscription id>
     az group create --name MyResourceGroup --location centralus az aks create -n MyCluster -g MyResourceGroup